 Such unit-level evidences are useful, although sole reliance on the evidences in a formulaic manner is inadequate.
-Colleges and departments are advised to periodically review and revise their Statements on Evidences, with special considerations for the value of accomplishments in collaborative team science and the scholarship of engagement, as well as products of intellectual property (e.g., copyrights, patents, discoveries, films, works of art, tangible research property), etc. For faculty in Special Title Series, the source of evidences for the evaluation ought to be the position description and criteria for ranks that were reviewed by the appropriate academic area committee and approved by the Provost.
-For faculty in Research Title Series, the position description and criteria for ranks were reviewed and approved by the Dean of the Graduate School, Vice President for Research, and Provost.
-For faculty in Clinical Title Series, these were approved by the Provost.
+Colleges and departments are advised to periodically review and revise their Statements on Evidences, with special considerations for the value of accomplishments in collaborative team science and the scholarship of engagement, as well as products of intellectual property (e.g., copyrights, patents, discoveries, films, works of art, tangible research property), etc. Please note that revisions of Statements on Evidences require approval by the Dean and Provost before they can be used.